-(Former address, if changed since last report) :) Securities registered pursuant to Section 12(b) of the he Act: Title of each class Trading Symbol(s) Name of each exchange or ı which registered Common Stock, \$0.10 par value ITI The Nasdaq Stock I Market LLC Indicate by check mark whether the registrant (1) has filed all repo the preceding 12 months (or for such shorter period that the registr • 0 / 0 Indicate by check mark whether the registrant has submitted electr during the preceding 12 months (or for such shorter period that the 3 3 ursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller 0 1 2 7th company.
-See the Large accelerated filer Accelerated filer ⊠ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reg standards provided pursuant to Section 13(a) of the Exchange Act. eriod for complying with any new or revised fi nancial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box □ No x
+(Former address, if changed since last report) • stered pursuant to Section 12(• / Title of each class Trading Symbol(s) Name of each exchange on w which registered Common Stock к, \$0.10 pa r value ITI The Nasdaq Stock Ma arket LLC , and the second • • • Exchange Act of 1934, as amended (the to such filing requirements for the past state) 0 / 0 Indicate by check mark whether during the preceding 12 months - - ursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) Indicate by check mark whether definitions of "large accelerate porting company, or an emerging growth a 12b-2 of the Exchange Act. ı company.
+See the Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company If an emerging growth companistandards provided pursuant to , not to use the extended trans sition period for complying with any new or revised fina ncial accounting Indicate by check mark whether er the regis trant is a shell company (as defined in Rul e 12b-2 of the Exchange Act) .
+Yes □ No x

-As of August 1, 2022, there were 42,577,415 shares of our common stock outstanding.
+As of November 7, 2022, there were 42,639,121 shares of our common stock outstanding.